Domestic violence in the United Kingdom: Family court

-Changes to legal aid meant, in the first 9 months of 2017, 3234 people claiming to have been abused had to self-represent and appear in court with the people they claimed had abused them.
-This contrasted with 1309 such people in the first 9 months of 2012.
-Katie Ghose of Women’s Aid said, "We know that the cross-examination of victims [sic] in the family courts by their abusive former partner [sic] is far too common. (...)
-It is a matter of urgency that the government prioritises the implementation of the ban on this abhorrent practice, be it through the courts bill or the domestic violence and abuse bill.
-Survivors must be able to safely access justice in both the criminal and family courts in their escape from domestic abuse."
+Changes to legal aid meant, in the first 9 months of 2017, 3,234 people claiming to have been abused had to self-represent and appear in court with the people they claimed had abused them.
+This contrasted with 1,309 such people in the first 9 months of 2012.

 Applicants' assets are taken into account when deciding if they qualify for Legal Aid.
 Some applicants are unable to fully access their assets because those assets are controlled by their former partner.
 This can hamper attempts to secure legal representation in court.
 Mark Groves of the National Centre for Domestic Violence said, "While many people think Legal Aid is free, it is not.
 You have to pay a means-tested contribution.
 Economic abuse victims who don't control their money may not have this [and] those who have fled the family home may not have the right documentation.
 If you own a house, you have to put down a cash deposit equal to the equity in that house, which could be hundreds of thousands."

 Sometimes people accused of domestic violence are able to intimidate their former partner into not appearing in court, resulting in cases being dropped.
 A report by Police and Northumbria Crime Commissioner, Dame Vera Baird QC, monitored over 220 cases.
 It suggested that cases where the complainant failed to appear can too easily be dismissed, and that criminal justice services need more resources.